 Preparing for an interview takes time and a lot of energy, but by understanding what you’re being assessed on and how to overcome these common hurdles you can walk into the room with confidence and put your best foot forward.
 These tips are just a snapshot of the content I covered in my Beyond the Books Online Series webinar ‘Job application bootcamp’.
 To discover the rest of my advice on job searching, résumé styles and interview techniques, watch the session recording or download a copy of my presentation slides.
 If you need a teaser, I discuss the one method you can use to answer any interview question!

 Nail your next job application with our recipe for the perfect résumé, or brush up on your body language ahead of your upcoming interview.
-For support in your career development, contact the Student Services team or view their range of online resources.
+For support in your career development, contact the Careers & Employability Team or view their range of online resources.